jrsinclair/mazes-presentation/presentation.md

 }
 ```

-Note: So, we're supposed to go back one room.
+Note: So, we're now supposed to go back one room.
 In our case, that means we'll return.
 This becomes our exit condition.
 We'll come back and fill in that return value in a moment.

 ---

-## Step 4
+## Pick one of the rooms in the list at random and connect it

+Note: We've completed the first three steps, and we're now at step four.

 ---